-I'm really sorry for all who got offended by some 's comments.
-It was flagged to me (I'm source) and HR.
+I'm really sorry for all who got offended by flagged to me (I'm see an anager) and HR.

 It is not acceptable behavior and I do treat this seriously.

 I don't want to extend my comment here before it gets resolved on the official channels.
 Thanks for understanding.